Time Management Foundations: Build a System That Survives Real Life

 Before you build a better system, you need a baseline.
 A quick diagnostic that shows your biggest pattern in about 15 minutes.

-Open your calendar from the past week.
-Count three things: hours in meetings, hours spent on your top-priority work, and hours you can’t account for.
-That last number – that’s your gap.
-A 2005 Basex study estimated that interruptions alone consume roughly 28% of a knowledge worker’s day [4] – a figure that Gloria Mark’s more recent research on attention and digital work suggests has only worsened as digital communication channels have multiplied [9].
+A 2005 Basex study estimated that interruptions alone consume roughly 28% of a knowledge worker’s day [4] – a figure that Gloria Mark’s more recent research on attention and digital work suggests has only worsened as digital communication channels have multiplied [8].
 When you add context switches and micro-tasks nobody tracks, the gap commonly runs between 25% and 50% of total work time.

-Research on daily performance patterns consistently shows that decision quality and self-control erode through the day.
+Research on daily performance patterns suggests that decision quality and self-control can erode through the day, though large-scale replication studies have cast doubt on how strong this depletion effect is.
 Kouchaki and Smith’s work on the “morning morality effect” documents that even ethical decision-making – a form of self-regulation – is measurably worse by afternoon [6].
 That pattern of depletion applies broadly to choices about how to spend time, which tasks to start, and whether to defend a focused block or accept an interruption.
-A time management system that ignores energy depletion is a system built for mornings only.
-Which explains why so many people plan brilliantly at 8 AM and abandon the plan by 3 PM.

 Planning fallacy is the cognitive bias causing people to systematically underestimate task completion times, even after being reminded of past delays with similar tasks.
 Unlike general optimism bias, it is task-specific, persists despite repeated evidence of underestimation, and affects both novices and experienced practitioners equally – which is why adding a fixed buffer to every estimate is more reliable than trying to correct the bias through awareness alone.